1300 088 065

 Read More: What Is Genuine Savings?

-The Home Super Scheme is a government grant allowing you to access your super up to and including 40% or no more than $50,000 to buy your first home.
-So if you are a first home buyer and have saved a 5% deposit, you can use this scheme to bump up your deposit and get a property sooner.
+The Super Home Buyer Scheme is a government grant allowing you to access your super up to and including 40% or no more than $50,000 to buy your first home.
+So, if you are a first home buyer and have saved a 5% deposit, you can use this scheme to bump up your deposit and get a property sooner.

 The Home Super Scheme is different from the First Home Super Saver Scheme in the following ways:

-• Higher withdrawal limit.
-Under the First Home Super Saver Scheme, you are limited to a maximum of $15,000 contribution per financial year and a total amount of $30,000, and if you go above this amount, you will get slapped with massive tax penalties.
+Under the First Home Super Saver Scheme, you are limited to a maximum of $15,000 contribution per financial year and a total amount of $50,000, and if you go above this amount, you will get slapped with massive tax penalties.
 But with the Super Home Buyer, you can access up to $50,000.

-The beautiful thing with the Super Home Buyer Scheme is it’ll help those hard-working first homeowners that don’t quite qualify for the other government grants either because of income limits or because they’re not citizens.
+The beautiful thing about the Super Home Buyer Scheme is that it’ll help those hard-working first homeowners who don’t quite qualify for the other government grants either because of income limits or because they’re not citizens.

 Important: According to the ATO website, the $50,000 limit on eligible contributions will only apply to requests for FHSS determinations made from 1 July 2022.